Utodev/DAAD-Ready/TOOLS/C64Debugger/README.txt

 You can change colours to ICU-standard (read marked by green) in Settings.

-You can Mouse Click inside memory map to scroll data dump view to a clicked memory address.
-You can double Mouse Click to scroll disassemble view to a memory address under cursor.
-You can Ctrl+Mouse Click to scroll Disassembly to code address that stored value under cursor.
+Mouse Click on hex value
+        Scroll data dump view to memory address
+Double Mouse Click on hex value
+        Scroll disassemble view to selected address Ctrl+Mouse Click
+	Scroll Disassembly to code address that stored that value Ctrl+Shift+Mouse Click
+	Scroll Disassembly to code address that last read that value Ctrl+Alt+Mouse Click
+	Rewind emulation state to cycle that stored that value Ctrl+Shift+Alt+Mouse Click
+	Rewind emulation state to cycle that last read that value

 You can zoom-in using mouse wheel and move around by holding right mouse click (Windows, Linux, MacOS) or use mulitouch gestures such as pinch zoom and